CyberArk Identity Release Notes

 22.3 |

-New Single Sign-On (SSO) application templates are added to the CyberArk Identity Web App Catalog on a regular basis, independent of the product release schedule.
+New single sign-on (SSO) application templates are added to CyberArk Identity Web App Catalog on a regular basis, independent of the product release schedule.

 See Recent SSO application templates for a list of recently added templates.